klauer/epics-sumo-mirror/doc/configuration-files.rst

   A list of optional files to *postload*, see :ref:`Loading other files <configuration-files-loading>`.

-arch
-  A string that specifies the target architecture, for details see :ref:`sumo options <reference-sumo-Options>`.

 alias
   A list of module aliases in the form FROM:TO, for details see :ref:`sumo options <reference-sumo-Options>`.